paulscherrerinstitute/covid-drugs/README.md

 # Drug Candidates for SARS-CoV-2

+*This repository is no longer maintained as of 2021.*

 This repo hosts a work-in-progress list of drug candidates for SARS-CoV-2 (COVID-19).
 Most information comes from literature reviews and preprints.